Cosmetology Schools in Wyoming

 Within each of the topics listed above, you spend some time on theory and some time on practice.
 The closer you get to the end of your education, the more time you should spend on practice.

 Cosmetology license renewal in Wyoming happens every two years in the month of the licensee's birthday.
 The cost is $96 to renew licenses for two years.
 You must also pay a $75 fee if you are working as an independent contractor.
 Currently, Wyoming does not require cosmetology continuing education hours to renew licenses.
 However, cosmetology CEUs are always recommended to stay current in the industry.

-Its exciting to start a career you are passionate about, especially in a growing field like cosmetology.
+It's exciting to start a career you are passionate about, especially in a growing field like cosmetology.
 Cosmetologists may put their skills to work in Wyoming salons and spas.
 Nail shops are another option to consider.
 As you grow and learn more about this field throughout your career, you may have the chance to find out more about training cosmetology students or managing salons.
-From 2014 through 2024, demand for cosmetologists may increase 4% in Wyoming (O*Net, 2016).
-The average salary for a Wyoming cosmetologist is $29,520 per year (Bureau of Labor Statistics, 2016).
+From 2016 through 2026, demand for cosmetologists may increase 1% in Wyoming (O*Net, 2019).
+The average salary for a Wyoming cosmetologist is $30,900 per year (Bureau of Labor Statistics, 2020).

 Cosmetologists are amongst the highest paid in Wyoming compared with the rest of the United States.
 Prospective cosmetologists can expect to receive training in cutting hair, waxing, nails, and facials.
 Upon completion of training, cosmetologists in Wyoming must pass an exam and be certified by the Wyoming Board of Cosmetology.